ItalyPaleAle/hereditas/docs-source/content/advanced/index-file.md

     - `image`: Display the image inline (for images)
     - `attach`: Prompts to download the file
 - `tag`: The authentication tag for the encrypted file, as returned by the GCM cipher
 - `processed`: Contains information on how the file was pre-processed.
-If not present, means the file wasn't pre-processed.
+If not present, it means the file wasn't pre-processed.
 Possible values:
     - `markdown`: The Markdown file was converted to HTML